We encourage you to test every email campaign before you send, to make sure everything looks just right for your recipients.

 The Link Checker tool looks at the links in your campaign and pings the sites to make sure there's a functioning site on the other side.

-- Select Enter Preview Mode from the Preview and Test drop-down menu to check your design as you go along.
+- Use preview mode to check your design as you go along.

-After your content has been added and you think you're almost ready to send, select the Send a Test Email option to send a test to your own email address.
+After your content has been added and you think you're almost ready to send, send a test email to your own email address.
+To send a test email, click the Preview drop-down menu and choose Send a test email.

 - Ask for testing volunteers.